-This information, allied to discussions with insurers to confirm BAS's understanding of classes and business they are interested in, further supported by practical knowledge of insurers' quotation and renewal terms, enables BAS to 'fast-track' business towards those insurers most likely to provide the best terms in practice.
+This information, allied to discussions with insurers to confirm BAS's understanding of classes and businesses they are interested in, further supported by practical knowledge of insurers' quotation and renewal terms, enables BAS to 'fast-track' business towards those insurers most likely to provide the best terms in practice.

-Due to the quality and extent of the information held by BAS on their clients and prospective clients risk information can be presented to insurers where the risk profile of a client is in line with the relevant insurers underwriting philosophies.
+Due to the quality and extent of the information held by BAS on their clients and prospective clients, risk information can be presented to insurers where the risk profile of a client is in line with the relevant insurers' underwriting philosophies.
 Therefore, each insurer only receives from BAS risks that match the insurer's risk appetite and where the insurer is likely to be competitive.
-This pre-marketing selection of insurers maximises the effective time, and therefore minimises costs, that an insurer dedicates to BAS introduced business.
-This is fully understood and appreciated by the insurers.
+This pre-marketing selection of insurers for BAS-introduced business maximises the effective time dedicated to such business by insurers and therefore minimises their costs.
+This selection is fully understood and appreciated by the insurers concerned.

-The outcomes of all quotation and renewal activity are included in BAS's regular discussions with insurers' account managers, to ensure BAS updates its understanding of insurers changing risk appetites, so as to influence which types of business each insurer is subsequently presented with.
+The outcomes of all quotation and renewal activity are included in BAS's regular discussions with insurers' account managers, to ensure BAS updates its understanding of insurers changing risk appetites, therefore influencing which types of business each insurer is subsequently presented with.